Tape recorder: Mechanical

 Modern professional recorders usually use a three-motor scheme.
 One motor with a constant rotational speed drives the capstan.
-This, usually combined with a rubber pinch roller, ensures that the tape speed does not fluctuate.
+Usually combined with a rubber pinch roller, it ensures that the tape speed does not fluctuate.
 The other two motors, which are called torque motors, apply equal and opposite torques to the supply and take-up reels during recording and playback functions and maintain the tape's tension.
 During fast winding operations, the pinch roller is disengaged and the take-up reel motor produces more torque than the supply motor.
-The cheapest models use a single motor for all required functions; the motor drives the capstan directly and the supply and take-up reels are loosely coupled to the capstan motor with slipping belts, gears or clutches.
-There are also variants with two motors, in which one motor is used for the capstan and one for driving the reels for playback, rewind and fast forward.
+The cheapest models use a single motor for all required functions; the motor drives the capstan directly and the supply and take-up reels are loosely coupled to the capstan motor with slipping belts, gears, or clutches.
+There are also variants with two motors, one motor being used for the capstan and one for driving the reels for playback, rewind, and fast forward.

 Limitations

-The storage of an analog signal on tape works well, but is not perfect.
+The storage of an analog signal on tape works well but is not perfect.
 In particular, the granular nature of the magnetic material adds high-frequency noise to the signal, generally referred to as tape hiss.
 Also, the magnetic characteristics of tape are not linear.
 They exhibit a characteristic hysteresis curve, which causes unwanted distortion of the signal.
 Some of this distortion is overcome by using inaudible high-frequency AC bias when recording.
 The amount of bias needs careful adjustment for best results as different tape material requires differing amounts of bias.
 Most recorders have a switch to select this.
 Additionally, systems such as Dolby noise reduction systems have been devised to ameliorate some noise and distortion problems.

 Variations in tape speed cause wow and flutter.
 Flutter can be reduced by using dual capstans.
 The higher the flutter the more noise that can be heard causing the quality of the recording to be worse.
 Higher tape speeds used in professional recorders are prone to cause head bumps, which are fluctuations in low-frequency response.

 Tape recorder variety

-There are a wide variety of tape recorders in existence, from small hand-held devices to large multitrack machines.
-A machine with built-in speakers and audio power amplification to drive them is usually called a "tape recorder" or – if it has no record functionality – a "tape player", while one that requires external amplification for playback is usually called a "tape deck" (regardless of whether it can record).
+There is a wide variety of tape recorders in existence, from small hand-held devices to large multitrack machines.
+A machine with built-in speakers and audio power amplification to drive them is usually called a tape recorder or – if it has no record functionality – a tape player, while one that requires external amplification for playback is usually called a tape deck (regardless of whether it can record).

-Multitrack technology enabled the development of modern art music and one such artist, Brian Eno, described the tape recorder as "an automatic musical collage device".
+Multitrack technology enabled the development of modern art music and one such artist, Brian Eno, described the tape recorder as "an automatic musical collage device."